Anonymo/Ubuntu-with-zectl/README.md

 - `ENCRYPTION` - Enable disk encryption (`on` or `off`)
 - `INSTALL_TYPE` - `server`, `desktop`, or `minimal`

+Advanced flags:
+- `--dry-run` prints a summary of planned actions and exits without making changes.
+- `--non-interactive` runs without prompts; requires `DISK`, `USERNAME`, and `HOSTNAME` to be set in `installer.conf`.

 ## Helper Scripts

 We include a helper script for common tasks: